hackerbirds/hackerbirds-blog/README.md

 - *bold* text
 - __italic__ text

-Write in `post.md` like we just did, then run `python3 build.py`, and the resulting `index.html` is your pretty website
+Write in `post.txt` like we just did, then run `python3 build.py`, and the resulting `index.html` is your pretty website

 ## Disclaimers